Azov: Attractions

-"The Taking of Azov by the troops of Peter the Great in 1696".
+"The taking of Azov by the troops of Peter the Great in 1696."
 The author of the diorama was the Russian artist Arseniy Chernyshov.

 The Azov Fortress is a fortified complex overlooking the Don River and the Port of Azov to the north.
 It includes a rampart, watchtowers and gates.

 Monument to Peter I is a bronze monument of Peter the Great in the center of Azov.
 It was designed by sculptors Oleg Komov and Andrey Kovalchuk.
 The opening ceremony took place on 19 July 1996 and was held in conjunction by the 300-year anniversary of the Russian Navy.

 Monument to Aleksei Shein is a sculpture of Russian statesman, general, Boyar (from 1695), and the first Russian Generalissimo (1696) Aleksei Semenovich Shein.
-The monument was opened on June 12, 2009.
+The monument was opened on 12 June 2009.
 The authors of the project were M. Lushnikov and V.P.
 Mokrousov.

-Monument to the sailors of the Azov Flotilla is dedicated to the Flotilla, which heroically fought in Taganrog Bay and the Don Delta during the Great Patriotic war.
+Monument to the sailors of the Azov Flotilla is dedicated to the Flotilla, which heroically fought in Taganrog Bay and the Don Delta during the Great Patriotic War.
 The monument is considered to be an object of local cultural heritage.

 The Azov Museum of History, Archaeology and Palaeontology is one of the biggest southern museums of Russia hosting the richest palaeontological collection in the south of Russia.
 The museum was established on 17 May 1917 by Michail Aronovich Makarovskiy.
+There is the House of Kovalev opposite the museum.